iamYole/DIO-DevOps-Projects/README.md

 2. Project 2 - [Basic Git Operations](https://github.com/iamYole/DIO-Projects/blob/main/Project%202%20-%20Basic%20Git%20Operations/README.md)
    This project is a collection of beginner-friendly tasks for an introduction to the world of version control.
 3. Project 3 - [Deploy a simple web application using the LAMP web STACK ](<https://github.com/iamYole/DIO-Projects/blob/main/Project%203%20-%20LAMP(Linux%2C%20Apache%2C%20MySql%2C%20PhP)%20Stack/README.md>)
    In this project, we will be using the LAMP (Linux, Apache, MySql and PhP) web stack to deploy a simple web application.
-The project provides details on how to configure, manage and secure the technologies(Linux, Apapche, MySql, PhP).
+The project provides details on how to configure, manage and secure the technologies(Linux, Apache, MySql, PhP).
 4. Project 4 - [Deploy a simple web application using the LEMP web STACK](<https://github.com/iamYole/DIO-Projects/blob/main/Project%204%20-%20LEMP%20(Linux%2C%20Nginx%2C%20MySql%2C%20PhP)%20Stack/README.md>)
    In this project, we will be using the LEMP (Linux, Nginx, MySql and PhP) web stack to deploy a simple web application that reads data from a database.
 The project provides details on how to configure, manage and secure the technologies(Linux, Nginx, MySql, PhP).
 It also provides a basic introduction to **C R ~~U~~ ~~D~~ (Create Read ~~Update~~ ~~Delete~~)** Operations in a database.
 5. Project 5 - [Task Automation with Bash Scripting](https://github.com/iamYole/DIO-Projects/blob/main/Project%205%20-%20Task%20Automation%20with%20Bash%20Scripts/README.md)